MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 - An Azure Quantum workspace.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

-> [!NOTE]
-> When notebooks are used in a workspace, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on your linked [Azure Storage](/azure/storage/) account.
-If you do not want to enable CORS for your Azure Storage account, please do not visit the **Jupyter Notebooks** blade in the portal.
-If you have visited the blade previously and now no longer want to enable CORS, you can directly edit your storage account to remove any existing CORS rules.

 ## Get a sample notebook

 To get started, you can use use a sample from the notebook gallery.